Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Empirical Results and discussion

 Lastly, Figure \ref{fig:decomposed_forecasts_days} examine component contributions during the first and last test days.
-In the first test day plot (Figure \ref{fig:decomposed_forecasts_first_day}) for Sunday, 15 January 2023, real electricity prices remained relatively stable and very low.
-This may have been the result of a calm market on the weekend or an increased share of renewables, which reduces price volatility.
-In spite of this, the linear component still produces a typical daily cycle with pronounced peak and base hours, thus predicting variation that does not occur in reality.
-Alternatively, the RNN branches respond more adaptively: the identity-based branch exhibits inverse movement of the LEM model, thus cancelling the overestimation of the latter and reducing artificial peaks introduced by it, a process further supported by the ReLU-based branch.
-By combining these adjustments, the combined model can generate a more realistic forecast that reflects the dynamics of a low-volatility day.
-Therefore, the combined forecast seems close to that day's stable market behaviour.\\ According to the last test day plot (Figure \ref{fig:decomposed_forecasts_last_day}) (Monday, 13 January 2025), prices show clear intraday variability, with peaks in early morning and late evening, which will be typical of winter demand on a working day.
-In general, the linear model captures the shape of these peaks, but underestimates their intensity.
-Alternatively, RNNs seem more capable of forecasting the amplitude of price peaks and troughs, resulting in a forecast that's more accurate at capturing short-term volatility and follows actual price dynamics.\\ In summary, the decomposition plots illustrate how different components contribute to the combined model depending on market conditions.
-Although LEM models can impose typical daily patterns even on stable days, RNN and KF components respond adaptively, suppressing unnecessary cycles when the market is calm and emphasising them when strong intraday dynamics appear.
-This adaptive equilibrium renders the hybrid forecast more realistic and more aligned with actual price fluctuations.
+In the first test day plot (Figure \ref{fig:decomposed_forecasts_first_day}) for Sunday, 15 January 2022, real electricity prices remained relatively stable This may have been the result of a calm market on the weekend or an increased share of renewables, which reduces price volatility.
+The linear component (LEM) generally seems close to that day's stable market behaviour.
+In addition, the identity and ReLU branches of RNNs produce forecasts that are substantially lower than observed prices, indicating they are not capturing the high price level on this particular day.
+It appears, however, that the combined model corrects the common underestimation bias in the standalone components by tracking the actual series more closely throughout the day, especially during the evening ramp.\\ According to the last test day plot (Figure \ref{fig:decomposed_forecasts_last_day}) (Monday, 13 January 2025), prices show clear intraday variability, with peaks in early morning and late evening, which will be typical of winter demand on a working day.
+The linear component (LEM) primarily captures a smooth, low-frequency structure and fails to capture the abrupt intraday spike, leading to a clear underestimation of peak intensity.
+We also noticed that the RNN branches counteract each other by attenuating extreme movements.
+This occurs in the mornings (8 am) when the identity-based branch overestimates the morning spike, whereas the ReLU-based branch attenuates this behavior by showing inverse movement.
+As a result of their interaction, the combined forecast shows a moderate spike response that follows the observed dynamics without excessive amplitude or damping.\\ In summary, the decomposition plots illustrate how different components contribute to the combined model depending on market conditions.
+They illustrat how the hybrid architecture leverages nonlinear interactions to stabilise forecasts under high-volatility intraday conditions, rather than relying on the linear component to explain short-term dynamics.